PixelGoose98/WOLFTECH-1/README.md

   again there isnt really a propper documentation FOR NOW. i will be fixing that soon.

   REMEMBER, whenever you make a new map.h, you need to re compile the main.cpp.

-# COMPILATION
-  THIS REQUIRES SDL 1.2, i know its old as shit but.... fuck you.

-  just run the makefiles for the game and the map editor

-  make and then make run.
+USE THE MAP EDITOR IN A TERMINAL.
+  IT WILL ASK YOU FOR INPUTS THERE, ONLY THEN DOES THE GUI MODE OPEN.

+  stuff like: Enter input map filename (or press Enter to create new):
+              Enter output map filename (default: map.h):
+              Enter MAX MAP SIZE:

+  TO EXPORT THE MAPS PRESS E, TO SET PLAYER POSITIONS RIGHT CLICK ON A SQUARE AND TO PLACE WALLS, PRESS THE NUMBER KEYS 0 - 8 FOR A WALL.
+0 IS NOTHING.